-The evidence submitted clearly demonstrates that no genuine issue of material fact remains in dispute.
-Accordingly, the Court should enter summary judgment in the Commission's favor, holding the Defendants jointly and severally liable for their egregious violations of the FTC Act, CROA and the TSR.
-The Commission also respectfully requests that the Court enter the [Proposed] Final Judgment and Order for Permanent Injunction and Other Equitable Relief, filed with the Commission's Motion.
+No genuine issue of material fact remains in dispute.
+The Court should enter summary judgment, and the Commission respectfully requests entry of the [Proposed] Final Judgment and Order for Permanent Injunction and Other Equitable Relief, filed herewith.

-Dated: July , 2009 Respectfully submitted,
+Dated: October 22, 2009 Respectfully submitted,